thekalinga/thekalinga.in/_posts/2022-12-25-indian-self-certification-sickness/2022-12-25-indian-self-certification-sickness.md

 The sooner we understand the game at play, the sooner we start thinking about solutions to the problems we face.

 _Image credit:_ [A black anarchy graffity on a white house wall.](https://unsplash.com/photos/qqiAxa9hpaA)

-[^1]: In India --- like in many other countries --- Judges call themselves "Justices".
-They think so highly of themselves, lack self-awareness to such a degree, that they won't mind butchering the word _Justice_.

-[^2]: On 2nd thought, barring rare exceptions, given that mainstream media (includes newspapers) in India amounts to nothing more than propaganda for rich & powerful, this is probably something we should expect.

-[^3]: _collegium system_ is self-appointment process invented by Judicial bureaucrats, where Judges will decide amongst themselves (self-dealing scheme) who will succeed them in courts, with no input from public or political opposition.
-This "process" enables Judges to send their buddy names to Executive for appointment as next "Justices" & Executive in turn have to approve/reject the names for appointment.
-Judges can override Executive decision if they reiterate same name again, but this option is generally not exercised.
-Since Executive have the power to frustrate these recommendations by rejecting it outright/not making any decision on specific names in time bound manner, Executive forces a closed room deal with Judiciary.
-This deal usually involves Judicial bureaucrats agreeing to install some pliable Judges Executive want as "Justices" in next recommendations/promotions (or) drop some names of Judges that have proven themselves somewhat independent.
-All these new pliable "Justices" Executive installed in Court will then decide whether Executive has violated laws or not, in all future cases involving legality of Executive's actions.

-[^4]: Indian Constitution mockingly called World's Best Constitution™ is written by so-called "freedom fighters" aka agents of Indian rich --- Nehru & co.
-A good portion of this Constitution is copied from an ordinary law British wrote for its subjects --- Indians.
-With enough loopholes in Constitution to terrorise & lord over everyone through "lawful" violence, threat of violence, lies, secrecy & lawfare, these "freedom fighters" claimed their subjects "gave themselves" this Constitution (Preamble to Indian Constitution: WE, THE PEOPLE OF INDIA ...
-GIVE TO OURSELVES THIS CONSTITUTION).
-One wonders, with a Constitution like this, who needs tyranny?